kbvernon/modtheworld/12-statistical_graphics.md

 par(pch = 19)
 ```

-sets the point symbol to the filled circle for all plots.
+sets the point symbol to the filled circle _for all plots_.
+Note, however, that `par()` does not actually plot anything itself.
+It merely changes the properties of the plots that come after, which you will see only when you explicitly call the `plot()` function (or one of its ilk).

 Sometimes you will want to set graphical parameters for several plots then revert to the original parameters for subsequent plotting.
 To do this, you simply assign the parameters to an object, like so: